inspirezonetech/JobSearchWebScraping/README.md

 # JobSearchWebScraping
-Go to a job website, perform search and export job postings title and link to a file.
+Go to a job postings website, perform search and export job title and description link to a file.

-A full tutorial for this program is detailed on the [inspirezone.tech](https://inspirezone.tech) blog post: [Learn web scraping with python in minutes: The basics using selenium](https://inspirezone.tech/learn-web-scraping-with-python-in-minutes/)
+A full tutorial for this program is detailed on the [inspirezone.tech](https://inspirezone.tech) blog post: [Learn web scraping with python in minutes: The basics using selenium](https://inspirezone.tech/learn-web-scraping-with-python-in-minutes/).

+*See "blog-tutorial-original-code/job-search-web-scraping.py" for the original tutorial code.*

+*You are welcome to contribute to this repo.
+See the **CONTRIBUTING.md** for more info*

 ## What this program does

-This is a web scraper written in python, using the selenium package.
+This is a web scraper written in python using the [selenium](https://www.selenium.dev/) package.
 It will:
 - Launch indeed.com/worldwide
 - Perform a search for "machine learning"
-- Export each job title and link to the job posting to a file
+- Export each job posting title and link to a file

 ## How to use

-### Browser and driver
+### Download browser and driver
 You need to have either Firefox or Chrome installed.
 You also need the corresponding driver for the browser.

 For Firefox download geckodriver: